-- study and practise the structure 'so, because' - write a picture story, including this structure
+- study and practise the structure 'so + adjective + that' - write a picture story, including this structure

-• Go through the examples in the box.

-• Get children to make similar sentences by substituting other words for worried and sleep, e.g. I was so sleepy that I couldn't study.
+- Go through the examples in the box. - Get children to make similar sentences by substituting other words for worried and sleep, e.g. I was so sleepy that I couldn't study.
 I was so tired that I couldn't walk.
 I was so ill that I couldn't go to school.
 I was so ill that I couldn't eat anything.

-A. Combine the sentences using because or so.
+A. Make sentences using the phrases given below.